 \subsubsection{Ratio of Data Compression}

-Considering that SemCom aims to maximize the semantic similarity with the as minimal amount of data as possible, the above error-based semantic metrics focus more on the measurement of the semantic similarity, but neglect to measure the data volume before and after semantic transmission.
+Considering that SemCom aims to maximize the semantic similarity with as minimal amount of data as possible, the above error-based semantic similarity metrics focus more on the measurement of the semantic similarity, but neglect to measure the data volume before and after semantic transmission.
 As implied in \eqref{equ:RD_Optimize}, a higher compression ratio means lower distortion, but requires corresponding more bandwidth.
 Therefore, it entails a tradeoff to minimize distortions with the smallest possible bit rate.
-Hence, besides error-based semantic similarity metrics such as BLEU, PSNR and SDR, subject to a particular semantic loss, it is still essential to design some semantic metrics to measure the reduction of data volume compared to traditional communication.
+Hence, besides error-based semantic similarity metrics such as BLEU, PSNR and SDR, subject to a particular semantic loss, it is still essential to design some semantic similarity metrics to measure the reduction of data volume compared to conventional communications.

 In the context of text compression, Wang \etal \cite{wang2022performance} propose a metric named \emph{reduction ratio of the number of bits} to compute the ratio of data size between the semantic information and the classical encoded text.
 Specifically, assuming that each English letter is encoded by $8$ bits and each token includes $10$ letters.
-Therefore, a token can conventionally be encoded with 80 bits by classical 16-dimensional encoding vectors, while the SemCom method can represent the semantics of the original token by a DNN, wherein a decimal is encoded into 32 bits.
-Compared with the classical methods, the simulation results demonstrate that their proposed SemCom schemes can actually reduce data size by up to 41.3\%.
-Moreover, Zhou \etal \cite{zhou2022cognitive} adopts a similar metric \emph{total number of bits} to evaluate the compression ratio.
+Therefore, a token can conventionally be encoded with $80$ bits by classical $16$-dimensional encoding vectors, while the SemCom method can represent the semantics of the original token by a DNN, wherein a decimal is encoded into $32$ bits.
+Compared with the classical methods, the simulation results demonstrate that their proposed SemCom schemes can actually reduce the data size by up to $41.3\%$.
+Moreover, Zhou \etal \cite{zhou2022cognitive} adopt a similar metric \emph{total number of bits} to evaluate the compression ratio.
 Jiang \etal \cite{jiang2022deep} leverage the metric of \emph{average bits} consumed per sentence to measure the efficiency of the SemCom.
 On the other hand, as for the image compression, Sun \etal \cite{sun2022semantic} adopt the \emph{semantic mutual information} (SMI) and \emph{accuracy} (ACC) simultaneously to evaluate the semantic-level distortion, wherein the SMI is estimated by utilizing CLUB \cite{cheng2020club} due to its excellent accuracy.